 It’s often hard to convince people—especially those who are otherwise healthy—to follow up with their primary care provider after a hospital discharge.
 But there are important reasons to do so:

-Post-discharge care is even more critical for older patients or those who have pre-existing health conditions.
-Comorbidities increase risk for complications that lead to hospital readmission, which is costly in more ways than one.
-First of all, the financial impact is astronomical—an estimated $26 billion annually.
+Financial impact is astronomical—an estimated $26 billion annually.
 Even worse, many patients pay the ultimate price.
 Research shows the risk of death doubles in people readmitted to the hospital within 30 days compared to those who stay out.

-According to Kim Raineri, Divisional Vice President of Clinical Operations at Innovista Health, there are six key components to successful transitional care management:
+According to Kim Raineri, divisional vice president of clinical operations at Innovista Health, there are six key components to successful transitional care management:

 Despite the clear benefits, medical practices face several challenges when it comes to providing timely transitional care management.